HITECHCRIME/HC_SG228_Brt_Collab/README.md

 endless search for the context that's what counts for ones alive

+we get older with every painful crit wiser thankfully, thoughtful misery from experience

+is the next step
-we get older (with) every painful step taken away wiser thankfully, (it's a) thoughtful misery (from experience) paving our path upwards, next brick for building rep comes with a price tag we often cannot take towards god you direct your eyes it's not often that you come around from this allright let me show you the devil's in your mind
+next brick for building rep
+sure it has a price tag we often cannot take

+taken away towards god you direct your eyes it's not often that you come around from this allright let me show you the devil's in your mind